jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 the intrinsic cost or risk of the existence of individual vulnerabilities in these high\-value targets.
-The question then becomes: what does this mean for the value of vulnerabilities in the global marketplace, and how might that change how vendors (and researchers) approach the security of these systems?Decentralized finance (DeFi) coupling code andmoney more tightly than ever before, forcing those who believe code is law to reckon with the fact that all software has flaws.
+The question then becomes: what does this mean for the value of vulnerabilities in the global marketplace, and how might that change how vendors (and researchers) approach the security of these systems?
+
+Decentralized finance (DeFi) coupling code and money more tightly than ever before, forcing those who believe code is law to reckon with the fact that all software has flaws.
 Large financial institutions each spend hundreds of millions \- sometimes even billions \- per year on cybersecurity, because they know that failing to do so may cost them even more.
 Are proportional investments being made in decentralized finance applications and cryptocurrencies?
 Not usually.
 While improvements in cyber resilience today are largely